 (a) Carom seeds or Ajwain for Cold:

-Heat some carom seeds or ajwain on a pan and make a swag (potli) with a soft cotton cloth.
-Now rub this swag lukewarm over chest, back, palm and sole of your baby.
+Take some carom seeds or ajwain and make a swag (potli) with a soft cotton cloth.
+Now, heat this swag by putting this on a preheated pan (Tawa) and compress it lukewarm over chest, back, palm and sole of your baby.
 You can put it near nostrils, so that the baby inhale its smell.
 It is good to clear blocked nose.

 (b) Mustard Oil with Rock Salt for Cold: